antony-a-n/multi-tier-wordpress-deployment-with-terraform/README.md

 Prerequisite

 - IAM user with programmatic access and AmazonEc2FullAccess and AmazonRoute53FullAccess
-- machine with  latest git and terraform installed
+- machine with  latest version of git and terraform installed

  Use git clone to download the project files to your local system for execution
 ```